 - (ii) Other cases may be assigned to this track based on complexity.
-Such determination may be made either by the parties at filing, or by the Court at a preliminary scheduling conference. - (iii) A case in a nature of suit listed in (i) above, but which may have more complex issues or facts, may likewise be assigned to another track.

-(B) Management.
-A preliminary scheduling conference is not required; however, a scheduling order shall be issued.
+Such determination may be made either by the parties at filing, or by the Court at a preliminary scheduling conference. - (iii) A case in a nature of suit listed in (i) above, but which may have more complex issues or facts, may likewise be assigned to another track. - (B) Management.
+A preliminary scheduling conference is not required; however, a scheduling order will issue.

-(2) Prisoner Pro Se Track.
+(2) Detainee Track.